 Columbia is known for making a variety of quality outdoor clothing and products and the Sportswear Bora Bora Booney II Sun Hats are yet another example.
 Made entirely of water- and rip-resistant nylon, these brimmed sun hats are perfect for hiking, camping or any long periods of time spent outdoors.
 The floppy-brimmed hat adds up to 50UPF protection to the ears, face and head, folds up for easy storage, and comes in navy blue, cream white and gray.
 An adjustable chin strap keeps the hat from slipping off, while a built-in mesh sweat band adds ventilation.
 Although the hat is not particularly stylish, it is extremely functional.

-Wide Brimmed Straw Hat: Super Lifeguard Summer Safari
+Best Wide Brimmed Straw Hat: Super Lifeguard Summer Safari

 For an organic look, the Super Lifeguard Summer Safari is a classic, straw-brimmed hat that provides maximum protection to the face and head.
 The unisex hat has an extremely large five-inch brim with an elastic sweat band on the inside and a cotton chin strap to hold it in place (but no interior ventilation besides the natural spaces between the straw).
 The lifeguard hat works well if you’re out on the lawnmower, in the garden, at the beach, festivals or for those who frequently work outdoors.
 However, the large brim means it isn’t ideal in high winds and the design makes it difficult to travel with.